Mateo M. Capinpin: World War II

 As the situation with Japan was degrading, war planners understood that a war between Japan and the United States would lead to conflict in the Philippines.
 General Douglas MacArthur accelerated the mobilization efforts to bring the Philippine Army numbers to 120,000, in ten divisions.
-By September 1941, the senior officers undertook the Command and General Staff Course (CGSC) in Baguio, which was concluded on November 17, 1942.
+By September 1941, the senior officers undertook the Command and General Staff Course (CGSC) in Baguio, which was concluded on November 17, 1941.
 The Philippine Army was absorbed into the United States Army Forces in the Far East (USAFFE).
 The new graduates of the CGSC and the Philippine Scouts would form the backbone of the ten divisions called up for the defense of Philippine Islands.

 Col. Capinpin was put in command of the 21st Division on 18 November 1941.
 The area of mobilization for the 21st Division covered the provinces of Tarlac, Pangasinan, La Union, and Nueva Ecija.
 The initial cantonment was located in Camp Malatiqui in Sta.
 Ignacia, Tarlac.

 On December 20, Capinpin and all division commanders under the USAFFE with a rank of colonel were promoted to brigadier general.

 World War II broke out when Imperial Japanese Army bombers raided Baguio, Fort Stotsenburg, and Iba on December 8.
 By December 10 the Japanese began their landings in Aparri, and succeeded by landings in Lingayen Gulf.
 While it was predicted that the bulk of the Japanese invading force would land in Lingayen Gulf, the 14th Area Army focused on the eastern shores at Agoo, La Union.
 BGen.
 Capinpin's 21st Division was assigned to the southern shores of the gulf from Lingayen town to Dagupan.

 The 21st Division was ordered by Gen. Jonathan Wainwright by January 2 to hold the Guagua-Porac Line south of Fort Stotsenburg to delay the Japanese advances as the United States Army Forces in the Far East (USAFFE) units were retreating towards Bataan.
 Despite the lack of training, Capinpin's two battalions held the line along with units from the 11th Division.
 However, the Japanese realized the weakness between the lines and took advantage of this.
 The Takahashi Detachments attack was stalled by artillery fire.
 During the night of January 4 Gen. Wainwright ordered the 21st to fall back to the next line of defense at Gumain River.

+On 5 April, during the Battle of Bataan, Capinpin was captured by the Japanese.

 After his release from the Capas Concentration Camp, Gen. Capinpin joined the Japanese-sponsored government of Pres.
 Jose P. Laurel in the Bureau of Constabulary from 1943-1945.

 When Pres.
 Laurel was taken out of the Philippines in August 1945, Gen. Capinpin was brought along as part of his entourage.
 Upon the surrender of Japan, Gen. Capinpin surrendered in Tokyo on September 5, 1945.